-The aerospace and defence industry continues to experience consolidation through mergers and acquisitions and vertical integration strategies.
-This trend also affects the Corporation's customers, competitors and suppliers.
+The aerospace and defence industry may undergo increased consolidation through mergers and acquisitions and vertical integration for various reasons including as a result of the impact of the COVID-19 pandemic on the commercial aerospace market.
+Such an impact can affect all levels of the supply chain including the Corporation's customers, competitors and suppliers.
 Consolidation among Magellan's customers may result in delays in awarding new contracts and losses of existing business.
 Consolidation among the Corporation's competitors may result in larger competitors with greater resources and market share leverage, which could adversely affect the Corporation's ability to compete successfully.
 Consolidation among Magellan's suppliers may result in fewer sources of supply and increased costs to the Corporation.